Golomb coding: Applications

 Numerous signal codecs use a Rice code for prediction residues.

 In predictive algorithms, such residues tend to fall into a two-sided geometric distribution, with small residues being more frequent than large residues, and the Rice code closely approximates the Huffman code for such a distribution without the overhead of having to transmit the Huffman table.

 One signal that does not match a geometric distribution is a sine wave, because the differential residues create a sinusoidal signal whose values are not creating a geometric distribution (the highest and lowest residue values have similar high frequency of occurrences, only the median positive and negative residues occur less often).

 Several lossless audio codecs, such as Shorten, FLAC, Apple Lossless, and MPEG-4 ALS, use a Rice code after the linear prediction step (called "adaptive FIR filter" in Apple Lossless).

 Rice coding is also used in the FELICS lossless image codec.

 The Golomb–Rice coder is used in the entropy coding stage of Rice algorithm based lossless image codecs.
 One such experiment yields the compression ratio graph shown.

 The JPEG-LS scheme uses Rice–Golomb to encode the prediction residuals.

-The run-length Golomb–Rice (RLGR) adaptive version of Golomb–Rice coding, mentioned above, is used for encoding screen content in virtual machines in the RemoteFX component of the Microsoft Remote Desktop Protocol.
+The adaptive version of Golomb–Rice coding mentioned above, the RLGR encoder ,is used for encoding screen content in virtual machines in the RemoteFX component of the Microsoft Remote Desktop Protocol.